leinardi/KitchenTimer/README.md

 * Pause feature

 ## Help translate
-Click [here](https://crowdin.com/project/KitchenTimer) and help "Kitchen Timer" to be translated into your language.
+Click [here](https://crowdin.com/project/KitchenTimer) and help translate Kitchen Timer into your language.

 ## FOSS friendly!
 All the proprietary libraries are wrapped and the app can be build without any binary blob using the `foss` flavour.